Consequences of preserving reversibility in quantum superchannels: Non-technical overview of concepts and main results

 An important result in characterizing quantum operation is given by the Stinespring dilation \cite{stinespring55}, a theorem which proves that every quantum channel can be realized by a unitary channel with an auxiliary state and possibly discarding a part of the quantum system (see Figure \ref{fig:stinespring}).

 In addition to these components, we use colored boxes to represent abstract \textit{superchannels}, which are deterministic higher-order quantum operations that can transform quantum channels, and boxes with color white in figures represent quantum channels.
-Strictly speaking, general multiple slots superchannels may not be valid components of quantum circuits, but for convenience they are depicted as if so.
+Strictly speaking, general \ReviseFurther{multiple-slot} superchannels may not be valid components of quantum circuits, but they are depicted as if so \ReviseFurther{for convenience}.